Travis

 script: ./scripts/run-tests.sh

-The steps specified in the job lifecycle are compiled into a single bash script and executed on the worker.
+After specifying the steps in the job lifecycle, these are compiled into a single bash script and executed on the worker.

-When overriding these steps, do not use exit shell built-in command.
-Doing so will run the risk of terminating the build process without giving Travis a chance to perform subsequent tasks.
+If you need to override the specified steps, do not use the exit shell built-in command.
+Doing so risks terminating the build process without allowing Travis to perform the subsequent tasks.

-Using exit inside a custom script is safe.
-If an error is indicated the task will be mark as failed.
+In contrast, using the exit command inside a custom script is safe.
+If an error is indicated, the task will be marked as failed.

 Breaking the Build #

-If any of the commands in the first four phases of the job lifecycle return a non-zero exit code, the build is broken:
+The build is broken if any of the commands in the first four phases of the job lifecycle return a non-zero exit code.

-• If before_install, install or before_script returns a non-zero exit code, the build is errored and stops immediately.
+• If before_install, install, or before_script returns a non-zero exit code, Then the build is errored and stops immediately.

-• If script returns a non-zero exit code, the build is failed, but continues to run before being marked as failed.
+• If script returns a non-zero exit code, the build results in failed, but continues running before being marked as failed.

-An optional phase in the job lifecycle is deployment.
-This phase is defined by using one of our continuous deployment providers to deploy code to Heroku, Amazon, or a different supported platform.
-The deploy steps are skipped, if the build is broken.
+Deployment is an optional phase in the job lifecycle.
+It is defined by using one of our continuous deployment providers to deploy code to Heroku, Amazon, or a different supported platform.

-When deploying files to a provider, prevent Travis CI from resetting your working directory and deleting all changes made during the build ( git stash --all) by adding skip_cleanup to your .travis.yml:
+When deploying files to a provider, prevent Travis CI from resetting your working directory and deleting all changes made during the build ( git stash --all) by adding a skip_cleanup command to your .travis.yml file:

 deploy: